 Committee meetings are held at 7.45 p.m. on the third Thursday of each month, (except August) at the Function Room of the Old Nun's Head pub, Nunhead Green, SE15.
 Committee meetings are open meetings and members are welcome to attend in a non-voting capacity.

 Occasional open/public meetings take place when an invited speaker may give a slide presentation on a subject sympathetic to FONCs aims and activities such as cemetery conservation, cemeteries generally, local history, wildlife etc. These meetings are advertised in the newsletter.

-Practical conservation work is carried out in the cemetery on the first Sunday of each month between 10.00 a.m. and 4.30 p.m.
-Don't feel that you have to stay for the whole time though, even if you can only spare an hour or two, it will really help.
+Practical conservation work is carried out in the cemetery on the first Sunday of each month.
+Meet at the FONC portacabin by the main entrance in Linden Grove between 10.00 a.m. and 4.30 p.m.
+Don't feel that you have to stay for the whole time though.
+Even if you can only spare an hour or two, it will really help.
 Volunteers must be FONC members for insurance purposes.
 Non-members can become a member on the day if they wish, by signing a membership application form and paying their first subscription at the same time.

 Monumental inscription recording is carried out in the cemetery on the third Sunday of each month All volunteers are most welcome and should meet at the FONC portacabin by the main entrance in Linden Grove at 11.00 a.m.

 Membership applications and enquiries regarding other membership information should be addressed to the FONC Membership, c/o 31 Normanby Road, Dollis Hill, London, NW10 1BU, England.
 Please include an S.A.E. or 2 International Reply Coupons.
 UK Membership costs only GBP 2.00 a year.
 International membership costs GBP 10.00 a year and includes air mail postage of newsletters.
 Cheques in sterling drawn on a UK bank only made payable to FONC.